150 Topics for Essays That Explain

 - How do nuclear power plants work?

-History-of essays take a look at the progression through time of an idea, movement, political decision, social phenomenon, or event.
-This sort of essay can be used to discuss the process of natural events, as well.
-Often, these essays discuss the facts as they occurred and may suggest causes and effects in the chain of events.
+History or background essays take a look at the progression through time of an idea, movement, political decision, social phenomenon, or event.
+This sort of writing can be used to discuss the process of natural events, as well.
+Often, these papers discuss the facts as they occurred and may suggest causes and effects in the chain of events.

 How Much History?

-Often, the subjects of these essays can be big enough for several large books, so in a short essay, you may want to tackle just one part of that event.
-For example, a "History of Marriage" paper could look at the major changes in marriage as people moved from primitive societies to towns and then into the industrial age.
-Alternatively, a "History of Modern Marriage" paper could examine just the changes in marriage in the past few generations.
+Often, the subjects can be big enough for several large books, so in a short piece, you may want to tackle just one part of that event.
+For example, a "History of Marriage" could look at the major changes in marriage as people moved from primitive societies to towns and then into the industrial age.
+Alternatively, a "History of Modern Marriage" could examine just the changes in marriage in the past few generations.

 What is the history of the Branch Davidian cult?